Cross-Layer Discrete Concept Discovery for Interpreting Language Models: Related Work

-Traditional interpretability methods for NLP models, such as gradient-based and perturbation-based techniques~\citep{SundararajanTY17,abs-2106-09788,rajagopal-etal-2021-selfexplain,zhao-aletras-2023-incorporating}, assess input feature contributions to predictions but often fail to reveal internal decision-making processes.
-Similarly, the representation analysis literature provides insights into whether a predefined concept is learned in the representation and how such knowledge is structured in neurons of the model~\citep{grain:aaai19-1,sajjad_neuron_survey:tacl22,gurnee2023findingneuronshaystackcase}.
-However, it is limited by the need for predefined concepts and annotated data for probing~\citep{antverg2022on}, while neuron-level interpretation is further complicated by the polysemantic and superpositional nature of neurons~\citep{haider2025neuronsspeakrangesbreaking,elhage2022superposition,fan_neuroneval_neurips23}.
+Traditional interpretability methods for NLP, such as gradient-based and perturbation-based techniques~\citep{SundararajanTY17,abs-2106-09788,rajagopal-etal-2021-selfexplain,zhao-aletras-2023-incorporating}, assess input feature contributions to predictions but often fail to reveal internal decision-making processes.
+Representation analysis instead examines whether predefined concepts are learned in the representation and how such knowledge is structured in the model's neurons~\citep{grain:aaai19-1,sajjad_neuron_survey:tacl22,gurnee2023findingneuronshaystackcase}, though it requires predefined concepts and annotated probing data~\citep{antverg2022on}.
+The polysemantic and superpositional nature of neurons further complicates the neuron-level interpretation~\citep{haider2025neuronsspeakrangesbreaking,elhage2022superposition,fan_neuroneval_neurips23}.

-Concept-based approaches aim to address some of these limitations by interpreting model behavior through high-level, human-understandable concepts.
-Techniques like TCAV measure model sensitivity to predefined concepts via directional derivatives in activation space~\citep{kim2018interpretability}, though they still rely on manually specified concepts.
-Recent methods move toward discovering latent concepts directly from internal representations, enabling a deeper and more flexible understanding of model functionality~\citep{ghorbani2019,dalvi2022discovering,jourdan2023,yu2024}.
+Concept-based approaches aim to address some of these limitations by interpreting the model behavior through high-level concepts that are human-understandable.
+Techniques like TCAV measure the model sensitivity to predefined concepts via directional derivatives in the activation space~\citep{kim2018interpretability}, though they still rely on the manually specified concepts.
+Recent methods move toward discovering the latent concepts directly from the internal representations, which enables a deeper and more flexible understanding of the model functionality~\citep{ghorbani2019,dalvi2022discovering,jourdan2023,yu2024}.

-Sparse autoencoders (SAEs)~\citep{härle2024} have been utilized to extract interpretable features from large language models (LLMs).
-However, studies have highlighted challenges in their stability and utility.
-For instance, SAEs trained with different random seeds on the same data can learn divergent feature sets, indicating sensitivity to initialization~\citep{paulo2025sae}.
-Furthermore, their performance on downstream tasks does not consistently surpass baseline methods, questioning their practical benefits~\citep{kantamneni2025}.
-To mitigate these issues, ensemble methods combining multiple SAEs have been proposed, resulting in improved reconstruction, feature diversity, and stability~\citep{gadgil2025}.
+Researchers have utilized sparse autoencoders (SAEs)~\citep{harle2024} to extract interpretable features from the large language models (LLMs).
+However, studies have highlighted the challenges in their stability and utility.
+For instance, SAEs trained with different random seeds on the same data can learn divergent feature sets, which indicates the sensitivity to initialization~\citep{paulo2025sae}.
+Furthermore, their performance on the downstream tasks does not consistently surpass the baseline methods, which questions their practical benefits~\citep{kantamneni2025}.